UST-QuAntiL/code-injection-example/README.md

 Before the user code is executed, the path the user code is in is added to the current python path.
 This should allow most imports to succeed as if the module was direktly executed with python.

+### Redirecting `stdout` and `stderr` for the quiet flag

+This is done with the context managers provided by the python standard library: <https://docs.python.org/3/library/contextlib.html#contextlib.redirect_stdout>

+Another way to use this feature would be to redirect the user code output into files.